 Having forbidden participation in non-Catholic worship in general, the Holy Office likewise answered questions about the application of this prohibition in a variety of different circumstances.
 The first category of circumstances is Catholics participating or attending schismatic and heretical worship and/or churches.
-The second category available [a Catholic rite said by a Catholic priest], one is not held to the precept of hearing
+The second category of circumstances is with respect to non-Catholics joining in Catholic prayer, worship or the reception of sacraments from Catholic priests.